A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

 \begin{dfn} Let $g,n$ be integers so that $2g-2+n>0$.
 The system of tautological rings is defined to be the set of smallest $\QQ$-subalgebras $R^*(\MM_{g,n})$ of the Chow rings $A^*(\MM_{g,n})$ which is closed under push-forward via all maps forgetting points and all gluing maps. \end{dfn}

 \begin{dfn} The tautological ring $R^*(\CM_{g,n}^{rt})$ of $\CM_{g,n}^{rt}$ is the image of $R^*(\MM_{g,n})$ via the restriction map. \end{dfn}

-Recall that there is a proper map $\CM_{g,n}^{rt} \too \CC_g^n$ which contracts all rational components of the curve.
+Recall that there is a proper map $p: \CM_{g,n}^{rt} \too \CC_g^n$ which contracts all rational components of the curve.

-\begin{dfn} The tautological ring $R^*(\CC_g^n)$ of $\CC_g^n$ is defined as the image of $R^*(\CM_{g,n}^{rt})$ via the push-forward map $A^*(\CM_{g,n}^{rt}) \too A^*(\CC_g^n)$. \end{dfn}
+\begin{dfn} The tautological ring $R^*(\CC_g^n)$ of $\CC_g^n$ is defined as the image of $R^*(\CM_{g,n}^{rt})$ via the push-forward map $p_*:A^*(\CM_{g,n}^{rt}) \too A^*(\CC_g^n)$. \end{dfn}

 There is a more explicit presentation of the tautological ring of $\CC_g^n$ and $\CM_{g,n}^{rt}$.
 Let $\pi: \CC_g \too \CM_g$ be the universal curve of genus $g$ as before.
 Denote by $\w$ its relative dualizing sheaf.
-Its class in the Picard group of $\CC_g$ is denoted by $K$.
+Its class in the Chow group $A^1(\CC_g)$ of $\CC_g$ is denoted by $K$.
 This defines the class $K_i$ for every $1 \leq i \leq n$ on $\CC_g^n$.
 We also denote by $d_{i,j}$ the class of the diagonal for $1 \leq i<j \leq n$.
 The kappa class $\ka_i$ is the push-forward class $\pi_*(K^{i+1})$.
 According to the vanishing results proven by Looijenga \cite{L} the class $\ka_i$ is zero when $i>g-2$.
-We also have that tautological groups of $\CC_g^n$ vanish in degrees higher than $g-2+n$.
-The tautological group of $\CC_g^n$ and $\CM_{g,n}^{rt}$ in top degree $g-2+n$ are one dimensional.
-There are several other proofs of these facts.
-See \cite{F5} for a survey.
-We denote the pull-back of these classes to $\CM_{g,n}^{rt}$ along the contraction map by the same letters.
+We denote the pull-back of these classes to $\CM_{g,n}^{rt}$ along the contraction map $p$ by the same letters.
 The proof of the following fact is left to the reader: